 Although any hazardous or dangerous property condition may be capable of causing a slip and fall injury, some conditions are more dangerous than others.
 Examples of common causes of these injuries include:

 - Snow and ice left unsalted or sanded

 - Unsecured cords, ropes, or wires across walkways

 - Transitions between one type of surface to another, such as from carpet to hardwood flooring

 - Loose flooring materials, rugs, or mats

 Do You Have a Case?

 A successful slip and fall claim will require proof that the owner or occupier of the property owed you a duty, that the property owner or occupier breached this duty, and that their breach of duty caused your accident from which you have suffered compensable damages.

 A property owner or occupier generally owes a duty to keep the property reasonably safe and free of known dangers and hazards, or at the very least to warn of dangerous conditions that create an unreasonable risk of harm.

-Many slip and fall cases focus on proving whether the property owner or occupier had knowledge of danger or hazard and had an opportunity to fix it and failed to do so.
+Many cases focus on proving whether the property owner or occupier had knowledge of danger or hazard and had an opportunity to fix it and failed to do so.
 The alternative is when the owner should have known of the danger or hazard by undertaking reasonable inspections of the premises but failed to do so.